llpeterson/security/crypto.md

 To add confidentiality to a message with an authenticator, it suffices to encrypt the concatenation of the entire message including its authenticator—the MAC, HMAC, or encrypted digest.
-Remember that, in practice, confidentiality is implemented using symmetric-key ciphers because they are so much faster than public-key ciphers.
+Remember that, in practice, confidentiality is implemented using secret-key ciphers because they are so much faster than public-key ciphers.
 Furthermore, it costs little to include the authenticator in the encryption, and it increases security.
 A common simplification is to encrypt the message